Address: 500 Pawtucket Blvd. Lowell, MA 01854

 - Adults 18 years old and older are able to participate in our full programs and rentals as stated.

-We do not allow participants to bring pets, of any kind, into the boats.
+We do not allow participants to bring pets into the boats.

 bring-your-own-boatBring Your Own Boat